-In your private life, you might have a fitness tracker or smart watch.
+In your private life, you might have a fitness tracker or smartwatch.
 These devices also somehow belong to the Things Space.
 They are sensors collecting information.
-Usually those devices are firstly connected to your phone via Bluetooth.
-You phone takes the role of connecting them to the Internet and further to the provider which offers services to you.
-Usually in form of an app that gives you insights to your data like statistics on the number of steps you have done per day etc. The connection from these apps to the provider is usually done via APIs.
-The APIs work as data pipes to send the data off to the cloud and retrieving the metrics and suggestions back.
+Usually, those devices are firstly connected to your phone via Bluetooth.
+Your phone takes the role of connecting them to the Internet and further to the provider which offers services to you.
+Usually in the form of an app that gives you insights to your data like statistics on the number of steps you have done per day etc. The connection from these apps to the provider is usually done via APIs.
+The APIs work as data pipes to send the data off to the cloud and retrieve the metrics and suggestions back.
 Some apps work standalone but quite often the provider does the “heavy lifting” on the cloud.

 You might think about smart devices in your household which asked you to provide Wireless Access to get Internet.
 Those Things directly communicate with the provider and send data to the provider’s backend which is often running in the Cloud.
 Philips Hue Lights or Wemo Switches do this either themselves or using a local Gateway which provides this wireless link.
 Sometimes the sensors do this using API calls based on REST, Websockets or even proprietary protocols.
 These days IoT Protocols like MQTT become more and more popular to connect the power and compute constrained devices to the backend.

-MQTT offers some advantages, as it was designed to work in environments which do want to send small portions of data frequently like temperature, humidity and others but also allowing to run on systems with less compute or memory.
-On the other hand the protocol has some constraints in terms of security which need to be taken into account too.
+MQTT offers some advantages, as it was designed to work in environments which do want to send small portions of data frequently like temperature, humidity and others but also allowing to run on systems with less computer or memory.
+On the other hand, the protocol has some constraints in terms of security which need to be taken into account too.

 IoT devices leveraging MQTT over Websockets can be considered similar to new and modern browsers like Chrome supporting Websockets.
-This allows to exchange data in a quick and unconstrained way compared to Webhooks or API polls.
+This allows exchanging data in a quick and unconstrained way compared to Webhooks or API polls.

-Facebook has adapted this approach for their Messenger App and achieved decrease in latency improving user experience massively.
-Still the Messenger uses the existing Facebook APIs together with MQTT and Websockets.
+Facebook has adopted this approach for its Messenger App and achieved a decrease in latency improving user experience massively.
+Still, the Messenger uses the existing Facebook APIs together with MQTT and Websockets.
 This example shows that APIs play an important role in the Internet of Things and are used together with IoT Protocols.